ljunggren/boozang-docs/README.md

 * **Boozang tool**: Sign up at https://boozang.com for free and paid license offerings.

-* ##### **Boozang test-runner:** For the Boozang Puppeteer open-source test runner see https://github.com/ljunggren/bz-puppeteer and the Docker container https://github.com/ljunggren/bz-docker-xvfb
+* **Boozang test-runner**: For the Boozang Puppeteer open-source test runner see https://github.com/ljunggren/bz-puppeteer and the Docker container https://github.com/ljunggren/bz-docker-xvfb

 ### Features